EYES WIDE SHUT ANALYSIS - PART THREE

 So did the emperor carry on a secret conversation with the nightingale.
 "I only ask one thing," the nightingale said to the emperor at the story's end; "let no one know that you have a little bird who tells you everything.
 It will be best to conceal it."
 Which was an odd request as in the Hans Christian Anderson story the bird simply sang to the emperor, its music dispelling the faces of death looming, returning him to health.

 In Blume in Love, as Segal states, "If I was Italian he would have answered me in Italian", the camera pans right over a young blond man who had been eyed earlier, during a monologue by Segal on love, by a much older man, and had spurned his glance, the scene an obvious reference to Death in Venice in which a composer goes to Venice and falls in love with a preteen boy, who also represents the composer's desire for his own lost youth.
-Unlike Lolita, however, nothing happens between the pair in Death in Venice.
+Unlike Lolita, however, nothing happens between the pair in Death in Venice, and in Blume in Love the boy is instead a young man of age.
 Kubrick provides commentary within Eyes Wide Shut on his film through Blume in Love, and also through Blume in Love in itself referencing other movies does Kubrick bring those in as well, such as with his using Mazursky's shot that shows the characters that allude to Death in Venice.
-Shelley Winters stars in Blue in Love and who played Lolita's mother but Shelley Winters.
+Shelley Winters stars in Blume in Love and who played Lolita's mother but Shelley Winters.

 182 Crossfade from Alice to MS of Domino and Bill.
 (51:13 begin crossfade end at 51:17)